bhjohns01/479_Project/README.md

 # 479_Project
-This is Bryce, Brian, and Katie's final project for 479
+This is Bryce, Brian, and Kati's final project for 479

 Main Function:
 - Reads in a text file that includes multiple orders and their delivery locations